The Damned (1969 film): Censorship and ratings

-The film was shown on CBS television late at night in the early 1970s.
-It had to be so heavily edited that one executive reportedly joked it should be retitled The Darned, but, technically, it was the first X-rated film to be shown on American network television.
+The film was shown on CBS late night television on Monday, Feb.
+28, 1972.
+It was heavily edited by 25 minutes, so much that one executive reportedly joked it should be retitled The Darned.
+Even with the cuts for television, affiliate stations in Baltimore and Washington D.C. refused to carry the broadcast.
+Technically, it was the first X-rated film to be shown on American network television.

 Home media

 The film was released on DVD by Warner Home Video in 2004.

 A 2K restoration of the film by the Cineteca di Bologna and Institut Lumière was released on Blu-ray and DVD by The Criterion Collection on 28 September 2021.
 All of the previously censored footage was restored to the film for both of these home video releases.